jvzonlab/OrganoidTracker/manuals/INDEX.md

 It's best to start with [manual tracking](MANUAL_TRACKING.md), to make sure that you understand the program.
 After tracking a few cells, you can start with [automated tracking](AUTOMATIC_TRACKING.md).

-For data analysis, you can write your own Python scripts that make use of the [AI_track API](API.md).
+For data analysis, you can write your own Python scripts that make use of the [OrganoidTracker API](API.md).
 This is useful, as then you don't need to write your own functions to find dividing cells, dead cells, etc. You can even extend the graphical user interface by [writing plugins](PLUGIN_TUTORIAL.md).
 For that, you just need to place a Python file in the correct directory.
 You can use plugins to add additional cell types and menu options.

 Want to measure the migration of a cell?
 Yuo can of course track the x, y and z position of a cell, but you can also [draw a (curved) axis yourself](DATA_AXES.md) and measure the position of a cell along that axis.